Do you ever wonder how to ACTUALLY PRACTICE SPEAKING JAPANESE (without feeling like you’re going to die of embarrassment)?

 🙅🏽 Don’t want to speak or listen to informal Japanese language chat

-🙅🏻♂️ Are looking for a structured Japanese language lesson (this is conversation practice)
+🙅🏻♂️ Are looking for a structured Japanese language lesson (this is casual conversation practice)

 - Group jikoshokai (self intro) & chatting – 10 min

 - Breakout group 1st session JAPANESE – 10 min

 - Breakout group 2nd session (change rooms) ENGLISH – 10 min

 - Breakout group 3rd session (change rooms) JAPANESE – 10 min

 - Breakout group 4th session (change rooms) ENGLISH – 10 min

 - Group sayonara (goodbye & screenshot) 😉 – 5 min